tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ### 16. Instructor Do: Returns (10 min)

 The following demo introduces students to calculating daily returns with Pandas.
-It will also cover return on investment (ROI), the `pct_change` function, and cumulative returns.
+It will also cover the return on investment (ROI), the `pct_change` function, and cumulative returns.
 This section will build upon skills students have already learned: reading in CSV data, manipulating and cleaning DataFrames, and plotting data.

 **Files:**